 Lilly Reich (June 16th 1885 – December 14th 1947) was a German modernist designer.
-She was a close collaborator of Ludwig Mies Van der Rohe.
-Lilly Reich was born in Berlin, Germany in the year 1885.
-She started her career as a designer of textiles and women's clothes.
+She was a close collaborator of Ludwig Mies van der Rohe.
+Lilly Reich was born in Berlin.
+Her career started as a designer of textiles and women's clothes.
 This experience was to be formative for her - giving her a particular interest in contrasting textures and materials, and specific skills with regard to the use of textiles in furniture.

 Her studio was bombed in 1943, and she was sent to a forced labour organization where she remained until 1945.
 After her release at the end of the war, she was instrumental in the revival of the Deutsche Werkbund, but died in Berlin before its formal re-establishment in 1950. she also started to teach again at the Hochschule für bildende Künste but not for long because she became ill and had to resign.
 She died a few years later in 1947 in Berlin.

 All our texts and many of our images appear under the Creative Commons Attribution Share-Alike License (CC BY-SA).
 All our content is written and edited by our community.